 Just like setting can determine a movie’s genre, so can those who inhabit the setting — the film’s characters.

 Even with a story, plot, and setting locked in, a film needs characters to execute the experience.
-Characters are typically a tell-tale sign of a film’s genre — not only physical characteristics, but internal characteristics as well.
+Character tropes or stock characters are typically a tell-tale sign of a film’s genre — not only physical characteristics, but internal characteristics as well.
 A character’s desires, behavior, or personality may lend itself to a specific genre.

 A character that is an anti-hero works incredibly well within the crime genre because they will ultimately have to make a choice between their own self-interest or the greater good, which is a story everyone loves.

 Try thinking about the romance genre.
-Odds are there are a few character tropes that come to mind.
-Perhaps the manic pixie dream girl, the bad boy, or the heartbroken are all types of characters that are riddled in the genre.
+Odds are there are a few tropes that come to mind.
+Perhaps the manic pixie dream girl, the bad boy, or the heartbroken are all types of characters that we see all the time.

 There are numerous factors of a character that will lend itself to different genres.
 This may be what motivates them, the principles they abide by, or simply their age.

-Characters alone, of course, do not define a film’s genre.
+Characters alone, of course, do not define a film’s category.
 They largely must fall within a specific type of plot (more or less) to really fall into a film genre.